Why the Economic Survey is important before presenting budget?

 The first Economic Survey of India was presented in the year 1950-51.
 It was presented along with the union budget till 1964 after which it was segregated from the union budget.

 Components of Economic Survey

-It gives a detailed account of the state of the economy, prospects and the policy challenges.
+It gives a detailed account of the state of the economy, prospects, and policy challenges.
 It carries sectoral overviews and comments on reform measures that are required.
-The survey’s outlook serves as an indicator about future policy moves.
+The survey’s outlook serves as an indicator of future policy moves.